jtdean67/foodbookoutline/readme.md

 # The Manhattan Problem: No "ethnic food" is quite right

-## Manhattan is considered by its denizens to have the best food in the world
+### Manhattan is considered by its denizens to have the best food in the world

-### Largely agreed that it has probably the widest variety of food from different
-cultures around the world.
+Largely agreed that it has probably the widest variety of food from different cultures around the world.
 But is (any of) it really good?

 ### Everyone thinks that the "ethnic" food of other cultures is great,
 but doesn't think their own cuisine is quite right.

-### Nothing is considered authentic by the people who should know
+Nothing is considered authentic by the people who should know

-## Standard of authenticity is replication

 # The Ratatouille effect: replication is authenticity